Yao Youxin

-Yao Youxin (1935–1996) was a Chinese-American painter.
+Yao Youxin (1935–1996) was a Chinese-American painter and professor of fine arts.

 Biography

-Yao Youxin (姚有信 (Yáo Yǒu Xìn)) was born on July 12, 1935 in Shanghai, China, the son of a jewelry store clerk, Yao was the second youngest of six children.
+Yao Youxin (姚有信 (Yáo Yǒu Xìn)) was born on July 12, 1935, in Shanghai, China, the son of a jewelry store clerk, Yao was the second youngest of six children.
 As a young child he demonstrated incredible talent in drawing figures.
 At 14, due to his family's declining finances, he had to quit school and work to support the family.
 He apprenticed to a well-known comic book (连环画) publisher in Shanghai, and began his career in book illustrations.

 In 1954 Yao was accepted by the Zhejiang Academy of Fine Arts (浙江美术学院) in Hang Zhou, one of two top art colleges in the country at that time.
 In college, Yao majored in figure painting and studied traditional Chinese painting and calligraphy techniques under Pan Tianshou (潘天寿), a renowned artist and art educator.
 Yao also became interested in western style painting and received formal training in classical western art techniques and theories.

 In 1959, Yao Youxin married Yang Lina (杨丽娜), a classmate of his in Zhejiang Academy of Fine Arts.
 After graduation in 1959 the couple moved back to Shanghai and had a career in art teaching, book illustrations and freelance artwork.
 Their work often required them to travel throughout the country, sometimes reaching remote countryside and minority communities.
 During their years of extensive traveling, Yao created a large number of drawings and paintings portraying local people of various ethnicities within their daily lives.
 He also won numerous competitions and awards, and had his work exhibited not only in Beijing and Shanghai, but also in Vienna of Austria, Moscow of USSR and Leipzig of East Germany.

 In 1966, the Cultural Revolution broke out and Yao's life took a drastic turn.
 Freelance work ended.
 Many traditional art subjects such as landscape, still life and non-politically-themed figure painting were also banned.
 Many artists and intellectuals, including Yao's teacher Pan Tianshou, were persecuted and perished.
 In 1968 his daughter was born.
 To protect himself and his family.
 Yao left the academic community and found employment in a cable factory in Shanghai.
 There he continued his artistic work in the factory's Propaganda Department, painting Mao's portraits and other politically mandated artwork typical of that era.
 Yao's training in both western and eastern art enabled him to render lifelike portraits in the traditional ink-and-brush medium.
 It helped him establish a reputation as one of the leading figure painters of that time.
 In 1971, Yao was commissioned to create two giant ink-and-brush paintings, both of which were showcased in the Great Hall of Reception during US President Nixon's historical visit to China.